Make a Splash | Backsplash Options that Put the Fun in Functional

 If you plan to tackle your backsplash as a DIY project, prepare yourself for the technical aspects in advance.
 Consider tricky spots in your kitchen layout, like outlets and switches that require specific cuts and an added element of precision in measuring and application.
 Supplies will vary depending on the backsplash style you choose, but you’ll definitely need a tape measure and a level.
+You may speak with a tile supplier to explore the tile flooring designs and materials that can be used in your kitchen or bathroom.
 In addition to backsplash material, other supplies may consist of adhesive, grout and caulk.
 For application, many projects require a notched trowel, along with tools to cut and shape tile, including a tile saw, tile cutter and tile nipper.

 GROUT TIPS, TRICKS & CAUTIONS

 Grout can be the transformational component that defines your space.